Arno’s Engram keyboard layout

 9 10 11 12 21 22 23 24

-Step 2: Arrange the most frequent letters based on comfort, their frequencies, and bigram frequencies
+Step 2: Arrange the most frequent letters based on comfort and bigram frequencies

 In prior experiments using the methods below, all vowels consistently automatically clustered together.
 Below, we will arrange vowels on one side and the most frequent consonants to the other side to encourage balance and alternation across hands.
 Since aside from the letters Z and Q there is symmetry across left and right sides, we will decide later which side the vowels and which side the most frequent consonants should go.